bayeslife/architecturelife/README.md

+# Mind maps

-# This are a number of mind maps about architecture.
+This repository contains are a number of mind maps about architecture.

+Use with View Your Mind (vym)